 Signs of low memory include poor performance, low-memory or out-of-memory notifications, and display problems.
 For example, if you try to open a menu in a program when your computer is low on memory, the program might respond slowly or appear to stop responding.
 If the menu appears, it might not respond when you try to click an item or it might not display all items.
 If you click a menu item, the menu might also disappear and leave a blank area on the screen instead of displaying the contents of the document or file you're working in.

 Your computer has two types of memory, random access memory (RAM) and virtual memory.
-All programs use RAM, but when there is not enough RAM for the program you're trying to run, Windows temporarily moves information that would normally be stored in RAM to a file on your hard disk called a paging file.
-The amount of information that is temporarily stored in a paging file is also referred to as virtual memory.
+All programs use RAM, but when there isn't enough RAM for the program you're trying to run, Windows temporarily moves information that would normally be stored in RAM to a file on your hard disk called a paging file.
+The amount of information temporarily stored in a paging file is also referred to as virtual memory.
 Using virtual memory—in other words, moving information to and from the paging file—frees up enough RAM for programs to run correctly.

 Low memory problems occur when your computer runs out of RAM and becomes low on virtual memory.
 This can happen when you run more programs than the RAM installed on the computer is designed to support.
-Low memory problems can also occur when a program does not free up memory that it no longer needs.
+Low memory problems can also occur when a program doesn't free up memory that it no longer needs.
 This problem is called memory overuse or a memory leak.

-Running fewer programs at one time can prevent low memory problems and information loss.
+Running fewer programs at one time can help prevent low memory problems and information loss.
 It's a good idea to observe which programs show signs of low memory conditions and try not to run them at the same time.